OmrM/ColorCatalog/README.md

 * Extracting and importing custom components
 * Collecting user Input from a form
 * Creating Custom Hooks
-* Using AsyncStorage to persists data in an app
+* Using AsyncStorage to persist data in an app
 * Creating Stylesheets
 * Flexbox layouts
+* Using a flat list